mhightower83/BacktraceLog/ReadMe.md

 The backtrace can be stored in DRAM or IRAM.
 The default is DRAM.
 To select IRAM add this option.

 ## `-DESP_DEBUG_BACKTRACELOG_USE_RTC_BUFFER=64`
 Use with a DRAM or an IRAM log buffer.
 A backup copy of the log buffer is made to RTC memory at the specified word offset.
-The user's RTC memory space starts at word 64.
+"User RTC memory" starts at word 64.
 Specify a value of 64 or higher but lower than 192.
 If ESP_DEBUG_BACKTRACELOG_MAX is too large, the RTC buffer will be reduce to fit the available space.
 The RTC memory copy will persist across EXT_RST, sleep, and soft restarts, etc. For this option, EXT_RST and sleep are the added benefit.
 However, RTC memory will _not_ persist after pulsing the Power Enable pin or a power cycle.
+Depending on your requirements, you may want to reduce `ESP_DEBUG_BACKTRACELOG_MAX` to fit the space available or less if you need to store other data in the "User RTC memory".

 ## `-DESP_DEBUG_BACKTRACELOG_USE_NON32XFER_EXCEPTION=1`
 The downside of using the non32xfer exception handler is the added stack loading to handle the exception.
 Thus, requiring an additional 272 bytes of stack space.
 Not using the exception handler only increases BacktrackLog code size by 104 bytes of FLASH code space. _I am not sure this option should be available._ It defaults to off.